Your browser version is outdated. We recommend that you update your browser to the latest version.

 Background information: Ap note on the Philips TDA7000 chip (it's brilliant) Philips_ap_note Here's the 7088 data sheet Data_sheet

-Another way: the FM5, an FM radio module for retrofitting tube radios from Radiofil in France RadioFil
+Another way: the FM5: an FM radio module for retrofitting tube radios from Radiofil in France RadioFil (Note: as of 2025 the project seems to have been removed)

 Back up to Projects